Assistance programs in Middlesex County New Jersey.

 Social Services and Cash Assistance - The county provides low income families with public aid.
 Some of what is offered includes assistance with medical bills and health care costs.
 Basic needs, such as housing and heating costs, can be met by a general cash assistance program.
 SNAP food stamps and other government programs are offered to Middlesex County families as well, including resources for children and senior citizens.
 More public programs.

-Thrift stores and clothing closets may provide free basic needs.
+Thrift stores and free clothing closets may provide free basic needs.
 Many working poor and low income families may qualify for vouchers for free school or work clothes.
 Even if you don’t receive items for free, Middlesex County thrift stores will sell gently used, yet high quality, goods to the public at large.
 Anyone can shop there for furniture, baby supplies, cribs, and toys for Christmas.
 More on free clothes and school supplies in Middlesex County NJ.